TheresaLui/SelfHelpContent_v2/articles/diagnoseandsolve-virtualmachines/diagnoseandsolve-virtualmachines-linux.md

         {
           "id": "Choosing_Region_or_VM_size",
           "title": "Choosing Region or VM size",
-          "description": "Guidance on creating a new VM in an unavailable size or region, or when finding suitable SKU for deployment", "supportTopicId": "32628263",
+          "description": "Guidance on creating a new VM in an unavailable size or region, or finding suitable SKUs for deployment", "supportTopicId": "32628263",
           "commonSolutionArticleId": "9c65e013-d2bf-4376-87cd-b34554d71bf7",
           "symptomId": ""